 4. People with diabetes can be more likely to lose their teeth.

 Bone infections, soft tissue breakdown, and lack of saliva are all issues that can contribute to tooth loss.
 As a diabetic, you are more at risk of all three, so you can have a higher risk of losing your natural teeth.

 Lets Talk About Diabetes and Your Oral Health in Sarasota, FL

-Overall, you need the help of a good dentist when you have diabetes because your smile could be even more at risk than usual.
+Overall, you need the help of a good dentist in Sarasota when you have diabetes because your smile could be even more at risk than usual.
 If you would like to schedule an appointment, reach out to us at the office of Dr. Keneth Schweizer DDS PA in Sarasota, FL so we can get a conversation started about taking care of your teeth.